Next Start

 If the oil looks milky, address the underlying issue as soon as possible.
 This could mean replacing corroded pipes, clearing any blockages or dealing with any of the other potential issues mentioned above.

 Use an engine cleaning solution to flush the engine.
-Then, fill it with clean, new oil.
+Then, fill it with new, clean oil.

 After flushing your engine, replace the oil and filter as needed.
 To ensure the engine is properly lubricated, use the proper grade and type of oil according to the manufacturer's recommendations.